Lale Orta

-Lale Orta (born 1960) is a Turkish former football player, coach, sports commentator and referee.
+Lale Orta (born 1 April 1960) is a Turkish former football player, coach, sports commentator and referee.
 She was Turkey's first ever FIFA listed woman referee.
 Currently, she is an academic in the field of sports science.
 End January 2023, she was appointed chairperson of the Central Referee Committee of the Turkish Football Federation.

 Personal life

 Lale Orta was born 1960 in Istanbul.
 Following her primary and secondary education in schools at Aksaray, Cibali and Bakırköy, she studied Accounting and Finance at Marmara University graduating in 1986.
 She continued her higher education in Sport management at the same university and earned a Master's degree in 1993.
-She received a Ph.D. degree with a thesis on "Football Organizations in Turkey and the World - An Analytical Approach" ("Dünyada ve Türkiye'de Futbol Organizasyonları - Analitik bir Yaklaşım") at her alma mater in 2002.
+She received a PhD degree with a thesis on "Football Organizations in Turkey and the World - An Analytical Approach" ("Dünyada ve Türkiye'de Futbol Organizasyonları - Analitik bir Yaklaşım") at her alma mater in 2002.

 Between 1998 and 2003, Orta served as lecturer at the Istanbul Technical University.
 From 2003 to 2009, she taught at Çanakkale Onsekiz Mart University.
 Since then she has been employed by Okan University in Istanbul, first as an assistant professor and as an associate professor starting in 2015, and has acted as the head of the Department of Sports Management between 2009-2011 and 2015 onwards.

 Lale Orta is married to film and stage actor Ahmet Orta.